Algalish/SmartFoundationsPublic/README.md

 ## Support Smart!

 Smart! is a passion project, and we're glad to be able to share it with the world!
-If you like what we've done, please become a [patron!][pgash]
+If you like what we've done, please become a [patron!][pgash] or send some DOGE our way : D8Y882m31LhcrgQaQEctJab9hSYRxWE3gz

 <center>